Constitution of the Democratic Republic of Timor-Leste

 The diplomatic front, harmoniously carried out all over the world, enabled the paving of the way for definitive liberation.

-In its cultural and humane perspective, the Catholic Church in East Timor has always been able to take on the suffering of all the People with dignity, placing itself on their side in the defense of their most fundamental rights.
+In its cultural and humane perspective, the Catholic Church in Timor-Leste has always been able to take on the suffering of all the People with dignity, placing itself on their side in the defense of their most fundamental rights.

 Ultimately, the present Constitution represents a heart-felt tribute to all martyrs of the Motherland.
 Thus, the Members of the Constituent Assembly, in their capacity as legitimate representatives of the People elected on the 30th of August 2001.
 Based on the results of the referendum of the 30th of August 1999 organized under the auspices of the United Nations which confirmed the self-determined will for independence;